Kushagrasharma18/SnakeGame/README.md

 # SnakeGame
-Designed a basic snake game using html,css,javascript
+Designed a basic snake game using html, css, javascript